MultiSafepay/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 * Successful Klarna transactions have no expiring date regarding refunding, as long as the receiving bank is able to process the refund.

 * As a post-payment method, Klarna has a different payment flow and therefore the setting of days or seconds active will have no influence.
-Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page
+Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page.

-* Payments done through Klarna are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/)
+* Payments done through Klarna are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/).

 *  Klarna is currently offered in offered in Austria, Germany and the Netherlands